The Finals matchup: Celtics vs. Warriors for NBA title

 “I’ve said it many times: You go to the finals, it’s almost a two-month journey filled with stress and fatigue and everything else,” said Kerr, who gave his team Friday and Saturday off before bringing them back to work Sunday.
 “So, if you can get a little bit of a break, it’s very meaningful.
 Hopefully, we can get healthy and have a few days of really good prep and be ready to go on Thursday.”

 Golden State won at Boston 111-107 on Dec.
 17, behind 30 points from Stephen Curry.
-The Celtics rolled on Golden State’s home floor in the rematch on March 16, winning 110-88 in the game where Curry injured his foot — and that’s where his regular season ended.
+The Celtics rolled on Golden State’s home floor in the rematch on March 16, winning 110-88 in the game in which Curry injured his foot — and that’s where his regular season ended.

 Curry was ready to go for the playoffs.
 So were the rest of the Warriors.
 They’re 12-4 in the playoffs, getting through Denver, Memphis and Dallas to get to the title round.